The AME3 Rules

 - The Goal is a strategic objective that guides all Teams within an Arena.

-- Beside others, a Goal can be a new Arena Product, the initiation or reorganizing of an Arena or changes to an Ambition.
+- Among others, a Goal can be a new Arena Product, the initiation or reorganizing of an Arena, or changes to an Ambition.

 - Multiple Arenas can share the same Goal.